Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 Here you took the data element and converted it to a string, added a "$" and formatted to two decimal places.

-Stop a moment and imagine the piece of data (`d`) was a passenger object from the Titanic. 🤔 You could print the name or the fare...
+Stop a moment and imagine the piece of data (`d`) was a passenger object from the Titanic. 🤔 You could print the name, the fare, or...

 ### Styling Elements